networkf/network.github.io/community.md

 </head>
 ---

-Community Directory
-A list of channels to join the community that all over the world.
+We have many different channels.
+These are our primary and further below other channels to join.
+Our community is all over the world.

-Network Whitepaper
-The whitepaper that paints the picture of our road ahead.

-Primary Website
-Our official website that previews our mission.

 ### Primary channels:
 <a href="https://t.me/networkfund" target="_blank">Network Telegram</a>